SwiftGGTeam/SwiftGGAppServer/README.md

 - [x] Login
 - [x] Register
 - [x] Info
-- [ ] login and registe use mobile and captcha, and return the token with expire time
+- [ ] login and register use mobile and captcha, and return the token with expire time

 ### Article
 - [x] CategoryList
 - [x] ArticleList
-- [ ] ArticleDetails
+- [x] ArticleDetails

 ## Interface
 Please refer to the interface [documentation](./接口规范/README.md).

 ## License
 SwiftGGAppServer is released under the MIT license.